ScaledMarkets/dabl/langref/func_call_stmt.md

 ## Built-In Functions

+The namespace dabl.standard is implicitly imported in a DABL file.

-The following functions are pre-defined by DABL:
+The following functions are pre-defined in dabl.standard:

 <dl>
 <dd><code>post</code> <i>artifact</i> <code>to</code> <i>destination-repo</i>/<i>path</i></dd>